Mastering Composition in 3D Visualization

 1. Relationship Between Mass and Space

 This point underscores the crucial interplay between the size and "visual mass" of objects and the amount of surrounding empty space (negative space).
 A harmonious ratio prevents the composition from feeling cramped (when objects are too close together or to the frame's edges) or empty (when objects appear too small and lost within a large void).
-The video demonstrates compositions where objects are placed thoughtfully, with ample "breathing room" around them.

 2. Focal Point